HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion-finetuning/README.md

 ## Changelog

 ### Script Modifications
+### 1.12.0
+* Dynamic Shapes will be enabled by default in future releases.
+It is currently disabled in training script.

 ### 1.11.0
 * Dynamic Shapes will be enabled by default in future releases.
 It is currently enabled in training script as a temporary solution.